ajroach42/ajroach42.github.io/_posts/2016-11-15-software-for-people-not-for-profit.md

 Computers today are more powerful than ever, and the tools to make things are harder to use, and more hidden from the users than ever before.

-In a lot of ways, when it comes to computers, DIY is dead.
+In a lot of ways, when it comes to computers, DIY is dying, but we can save it.

+We can build software for people, for one another.
+We can build things that are intentionally designed not to track their users, and even to actively protect their privacy.

+Simply put, we can make software development an accesible, and Revolutionary act.

+If DIY/Punk computing sounds like your cup of tea, come join us: [OfManyTrades](http://ofmanytrades.com)